matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 A defect report logged during dynamic testing typically includes:
 * Unique identifier
 * Title with a short summary of the anomaly being reported
-* Date when the anomaly was observed, issuing organization, and author, including their role
+* Date when the anomaly was observed, issuing organisation, and author, including their role
 * Identification of the test object and test environment
 * Context of the defect (e.g., test case being run, test activity being performed, SDLC phase, and other relevant information such as the test technique, checklist or test data being used)
 * Description of the failure to enable reproduction and resolution including the test steps that detected the anomaly, and any relevant test logs, database dumps, screenshots, or recordings